zohrehovaisi/RGRecSys/README.md

 If you aim to use RGRecSys for your research or development, please cite the following paper:

-@inproceedings{10.1145/3488560.3502192,
-author = {Ovaisi, Zohreh and Heinecke, Shelby and Li, Jia and Zhang, Yongfeng and Zheleva, Elena and Xiong, Caiming}, title = {RGRecSys: A Toolkit for Robustness Evaluation of Recommender Systems}, year = {2022}, series = {WSDM '22}
+Zohreh Ovaisi, Shelby Heinecke, Jia Li, Yongfeng Zhang, Elena Zheleva, and Caiming Xiong.
+2022.
+RGRecSys: A Toolkit for Robustness Evaluation of Recommender Systems.
+In Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining (WSDM '22)
-}